Restorative Dentistry in Mountain Home, ID

 Our restorative dentistry does so much more than just repair your tooth’s structure; it allows you to speak clearly, eat your favorite foods, and gives you the confidence to smile proudly once again.

 At Mountain Home Dentistry Co.Visit our homepage, we are here to provide innovative services, specially designed to restore your oral health and well-being.
-With Dr. Minert and Dr. Clayton’s high-quality restorative dentistry, they can rebuild your smile back to its prime.
+With Dr. Minert’s high-quality restorative dentistry, he can rebuild your smile back to its prime.

 Our restorative dental services include: